junglesta/wherenodoctor/_posts/2016-01-01-06-right-and-wrong-uses-of-modern-medicines.md

 Also when a person who is not well trained puts the I.V. solution into a vein, there is danger of an infection entering the blood.
 This can kill the sick person.

-Intravenous solution should be used only when a person can take nothing by mouth, or when she is badly dehydrated (see p.
-151).
+Intravenous solution should be used only when a person can take nothing by mouth, or when she is badly dehydrated (see [page 151](#page-151)).

-If the sick person can swallow, give her a liter of water with sugar (or cereal) and salt (see Rehydration Drink, p.
-152).
+If the sick person can swallow, give her a liter of water with sugar (or cereal) and salt (see Rehydration Drink, [page 152](#page-152)).
 It will do as much for her as injecting a liter of I.V. solution.
 For people who are able to eat, nutritious foods do more to strengthen them than any type of I.V. fluid.

 If a sick person is able to swallow and keep down liquids . . .